csa5418/CSCI_4366_project/README.md

 # Notice
 There are many abosolute paths in both files.
-If you want to them (which I dont reccomend) youll need to change those sorry
+If you want to them (which I dont reccomend) youll need to change those sorry The folder with the images was too large to upload even zipped, so if you really want to see them then you can convert them, but it takes forever